Are you a graduate employed in a school?

 If a school goes into special measures while a trainee is placed at the school, the partnership agreement should be amended to reflect increased monitoring.

-STEP BY STEP AO PROCESS (from first to last visit: tipically no more than 12 weeks)
+THE AOR PROCESS –STEP BY STEP (from first to last visit must be no more than 12 weeks-excluding holiday periods)

 - FIRST VISIT to include:

 `Document check (passport, evidence of the right to live and work in the UK; original degree and GCSEs certificates or the equivalent, with NARIC confirmation if applicable);

 `Interview (45min)– panel to include Head teacher of the school and 2Schools Programme Leader;

 `Initial discussion about evidence required-guidance provided;

 `Head Teacher and identified mentor to complete a reference to prove that the candidate meets the Teachers’ Standards if the one included in the application form is not detailed enough*;

 `Discussion with the identified mentor about their role and responsibilities in relation to supporting and monitoring the candidate over the 12 week process (mentor must observe candidate every week with written feedback and meet them for a minuted mentor meeting once every two weeks)